-We love trying new cooking techniques with bacon, like making wavy bacon and cooking bacon on the grill.
-These sizzling swizzle sticks (try to say that ten times fast) look so visually appealing, and we guarantee they’ll be a popular addition to your next breakfast or brunch gathering.
+These sizzling swizzle sticks (try to say that ten times fast) are so easy to pick up and enjoy, and we guarantee they’ll be a popular addition to your next breakfast or brunch gathering.

 Thick-cut bacon works best for this recipe, as it tends to shrink less and make for a nicer looking bacon swizzle stick skewer.